-At the end of the second quarter of 2018, the Company launched its mobile product which is available to residential customers subscribing to its Internet service.
-Mobile services are sold under an unlimited data plan or a by-the-gig data usage plan and revenue is recognized as the services are provided.
-Customers can purchase mobile devices and accessory products and have the option to pay for devices under interest-free monthly installment plans.
-The sale of devices is a separate performance obligation.
-Revenue is recognized from the sale of devices at the time of shipment.
+We also offer mobile service to residential customers and recently launched mobile service to small and medium business customers.
+Mobile services are sold under an unlimited data plan or a by-the-gig data usage plan and revenue is recognized ratably over the monthly service period as the services are delivered.
+Customers can purchase mobile equipment, including devices and accessory products, and have the option to pay for devices under interest-free monthly installment plans.
+The sale of equipment is a separate performance obligation.
+Revenue is recognized from the sale of equipment upon delivery and acceptance by the customer, as this is when control passes to the customer.